 Home Gardens Coordinator – Confluence AmeriCorps: Yoli Flores *Hablo Espanol*

 Yoli Flores is a senior at Portland State University finishing her Health Science Bachelor of Science degree and this year’s AmeriCorps Confluence member.
 Her background consists of Student Government, Biology/Chemistry tutor, student leader for the Movimiento Estudiantil Chicano de Aztlan, student leader for Las Mujeres, and volunteer for Multnomah County.
 She is a first generational American, first-generation High School graduate and University student.
 Raised in the small tight-knit town of Harrisburg, Oregon, family and community are very important to her.
 During her spare time she likes to watch Sci-Fi movies and documentaries about the Civil Rights movement as well as other social movement documentaries.
-She also loves to cook based on her Grandmothers receipes from Michoacan, Mexico and visit her family when she has the change.
-She loves ice-cream and watching cute puppy videos.
+She also loves to cook based on her Grandmothers recipes from Michoacan, Mexico and visit her family when she has the chance.
+She loves ice cream and watching cute puppy videos.